eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

 # TO DO

--   Student randomizer
+-   Attendee randomizer
-    -   Move the data acquisition to the student layer?
+    -   Move the data acquisition to the attendee layer?
     -   Use a modal dialog
 -   Assign org Ids
     -   Include late registrations